siriscac/sarahah_blocker_fb/README.md

 ## How does it work?
 This extension uses Rembrandt library to compare the images with the reference image under `/ref/base.png` and hides the post that have similar images.

+## Disclaimer
+This solution was put together in a hour's time and hence, it's not an optimal one.
+Your facebook tab might get slow unresponsive sometimes while you use this extension - to fix this, simply reload the page and block posts again.

 ## License